mulesoft-catalyst/cicd-gocd-example/README.md

 # GoCD Example Pipeline with Mule

-A example pieline usign GoCD like CI Server tool.
+A example pipeline usign GoCD like CI Server tool.

 # The example App
 For this a simple Mule app will be used, containing: